DreamVu/PAL-SDK/README.md

 ## Documentation
-For rest of the evaluation of the PAL software, please read the [Evaluation Manual](https://docs.google.com/document/d/e/2PACX-1vT3rc_7S621PJHJ6QuV-rR2CyXbMvPBZztaDoiPnkT_g18Gz327OOA91pf11JMkqIeK0smel81rNbNg/pub)
+For rest of the evaluation of the PAL-USB SDK, please read the [Evaluation Manual](https://docs.google.com/document/d/e/2PACX-1vT3rc_7S621PJHJ6QuV-rR2CyXbMvPBZztaDoiPnkT_g18Gz327OOA91pf11JMkqIeK0smel81rNbNg/pub)

 ## Support
 If you need help or more informations check our [Help Center](https://support.dreamvu.com/portal/en/home) or join our [Community](https://support.dreamvu.com/portal/en/community/dreamvu-inc) or you can email us directly at support@dreamvu.com